SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-websites-are-not-what-they-seem.md

 ---
 layout: post
-title: "Websites Aren't Products Anymore...They're Services"
+title: Websites Aren't Products Anymore...They're Services
 author: John Welch
-img: /library/images/headers/header-about.svg
+img: "/library/images/headers/header-about.svg"
-permalink: /posts/websites-arent-a-product-anymore-theyre-a-service.html
+permalink: "/posts/websites-arent-a-product-anymore-theyre-a-service.html"
 ttr: 6.5

 ---
 A business owner, his name was Ted, decided that he needed a new website.
 His current site had been built in the mid 2000’s and he was pretty sure it wasn’t screaming “sophisticated” anymore.
 He had one problem though: he had no idea what a new website would cost him.

 ### A Story About Ted